SOCIAL SIGNALPLAYBOOK

 I saw in the chat, someone mention, you know, how many people might be searching with voice.
 That's definitely a trend we're seeing. - It's actually 50%, according to ComScore over 50% of the searches now are voice search.

-Voice search will gain prominence, with over half of searches being voice-based, enhancing accessibility.
+Voice search will become increasingly important, with over 50% of searches already being voice-based, and optimizing for it will benefit accessibility.

 Original Context